New Portal View and AEK Full Screen

 Full Screen AEK Projects in the New Portal View

-Example of the new portal view with an AEK screen clicked open:
+Here is an example of the new portal view with an AEK screen clicked open:

 Full Screen AEK Projects With the New Portal View Disabled

-Example of the setting a tile to full screen mode within the App Builder in the App Manager:
+Here is an example of the setting a tile to full screen mode within the App Builder in the App Manager:

 Testing AEK Projects in Full Screen Mode While Developing